-If you love chocolate and cornflakes this tasty treat is for you.
-Chocolate crossies (aka cornflake cakes/cookies, roses des sables in French, or Schokocrossies in German) can be whipped up quickly by simply combining melted chocolate with toasted, slivered almonds, and cornflakes.
+If you love chocolate and cornflakes these chocolate crossies (Schokocrossies) are perfect for you.
+Also known as cornflake cakes or cookies or roses des sables in French, these chocolate crossies can be whipped up quickly by simply combining melted chocolate with toasted, slivered almonds, and cornflakes.
 Left to dry in handy clusters, they make a delicious snack and can be easily customized to suit your taste.

 This crunchy confectionery is perfect for satisfying your sweet tooth without having to go through the hassle of making an entire cake or batch of cookies.
 Chocolate crossies make an excellent lunchbox filler or on-the-go sweet snack.